 Flight Review – ANA First Class 777-300 Tokyo, Japan (HND) to Chicago, IL (ORD)

-The movie was made in 2016.
-It documents Doss’ upbringing in Lynchburg, VA as a devout Seventh-day Adventist and his Army service in WWII.
-Despite being strictly non violent and having a draft deferment because he worked in a shipyard, Doss volunteered for military duty shortly after the United States entered WWII.
+The movie was released in 2016.
+It documents Doss’ upbringing in Lynchburg, VA as a devout Seventh-day Adventist and his military service in WWII.
+Despite being strictly non violent because of his religion and having a draft deferment because he worked in a shipyard, Doss volunteered for military duty shortly after the United States entered WWII.
 In 1942, he became a medic assigned to 2nd Platoon, Company B, 1st Battalion, 307th Regiment, 77th Infantry Division of the United States Army.

 Doss’ company uses cargo nets, ropes and ladders to ascend the sheer face of the ridge.
 Troops establish a foothold on top, but a ferocious Japanese counterattack drives them off the ridge the following day.
 Doss and many wounded are left on the battlefield.
-He is able to locate and treat many then lower them on ropes to U.S. troops below.
+He is able to locate and treat many then lower them by rope to U.S. troops below.

-The following day the attack resumes after Doss completes his sabbath prayers.
+The following day the attack resumes only after Doss completes his sabbath prayers.
 Again the fighting is fierce and bloody.
-Doss is wounded in close-quarters fighting.
-A Japanese soldier hurls a grenade at Doss and several companions.
+Doss is wounded in close-quarters fighting when a Japanese soldier hurls a grenade at Doss and several companions.
 He bicycle kicks the grenade in mid air but it explodes nearby sending shrapnel into his leg.
 The wounds result in Doss being evacuated from the battle.
 The men and officers praise Doss for his courage and perseverance.

-The movie was riveting but also left me with several questions.
-How could Doss move around in what must have been a fairly small area and lower wounded on ropes without being spotted and killed?
-How did Doss have the strength to use ropes to belay around 75 wounded down a sheer cliff that looked to be more than 50′ high?
+The movie was riveting but also raised questions.
+How could Doss move around in what must have been a fairly small area with little cover and lower wounded on ropes without being spotted and killed?
+How did he have the strength to belay around 75 wounded down a sheer cliff that looked to be more than 50′ high?
 Why didn’t anyone go up to help Doss?
 I thought seeing Hacksaw Ridge in person might answer some of those questions.

 The True Story of Desmond Doss